Savings and Retirement

 However, women face unique challenges that can put them at a greater level of financial risk than men.

-Live for today and prepare for tomorrow
+Live for today, prepare for tomorrow

 The good news is that taking charge of your personal finances doesn’t have to be complicated.
 Here are four things you can do now to make your money work for you.

-1. Manage your money
+1. Know where your money goes

 What do you do with your paycheck after bills are paid?
 Do you know how much you spend each month?
 How much do you want to put away?